4th of July Sale | 25% OFF

 Purebred dogs and mixed breed dogs will differ here, so get your vet's advice as to the foundation for your breeding plan.

+Your vet will also advise you if breeding is appropriate for your dog’s age.
 As a rule of thumb, bitches should only be bred between 2 and 7 years of age.

 One of the best ways to prepare is by reading some extensive guides to the breeding process, so visit your local library or contact the American Kennel Club for a reading list.
+Learning how dog shows evaluate dogs against breed standards can also help you understand the breed better, even if those goals should still be balanced with health and function.

 If you have a male dog, you can register them with the AKC or other online registries and wait for a matching owner with a bitch to contact you.